Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 Don't wait for full ripeness on the vine in coastal gardens:

-Harvest at "breaker" stage (first color) and ripen indoors
+- Harvest at "breaker" stage (first color) and ripen indoors

-This reduces cracking, pest damage, and disease exposure
+- This reduces cracking, pest damage, and disease exposure

-Indoor-ripened heirlooms still taste far better than supermarket tomatoes
+- Indoor-ripened heirlooms still taste far better than supermarket tomatoes

-Heirlooms to Avoid in Cool Coastal Areas
+Which Heirlooms Should You Avoid in Cool Coastal Areas?

-🌊 Best Heirloom Tomatoes for Coastal Santa Cruz
+Best Heirloom Tomatoes for Coastal Santa Cruz

 These varieties are proven performers in foggy, cool conditions.